Aluminium–air battery: Issues

 Aluminium as a "fuel" for vehicles has been studied by Yang and Knickle.
 In 2002, they concluded:

 Technical problems remain to be solved to make Al–air batteries suitable for electric vehicles.
 Anodes made of pure aluminium are corroded by the electrolyte, so the aluminium is usually alloyed with tin or other elements.
 The hydrated alumina that is created by the cell reaction forms a gel-like substance at the anode and reduces the electricity output.
 This is an issue being addressed in the development work on Al–air cells.
 For example, additives that form the alumina as a powder rather than a gel have been developed.

-Modern air cathodes consist of a reactive layer of carbon with a nickel-grid current collector, a catalyst (e.g., cobalt), and a porous hydrophobic PTFE film that prevents electrolyte leakage.
-The oxygen in the air passes through the PTFE then reacts with the water to create hydroxide ions.
+Modern air cathodes consist of a reactive layer of carbon with a nickel-grid current collector, a catalyst (e.g., cobalt), and a porous hydrophobic polytetrafluoroethylene film that prevents electrolyte leakage.
+The oxygen in the air passes through the polytetrafluoroethylene then reacts with the water to create hydroxide ions.
 These cathodes work well, but they can be expensive.

 Traditional Al–air batteries had a limited shelf life, because the aluminium reacted with the electrolyte and produced hydrogen when the battery was not in use; this is no longer the case with modern designs.
 The problem can be avoided by storing the electrolyte in a tank outside the battery and transferring it to the battery when it is required for use.

 These batteries can be used as reserve batteries in telephone exchanges and as backup power sources.

 Another problem is the cost of materials that need to be added to the battery to avoid power dropping.
-Aluminum is still very cheap compared to other elements used to build batteries.
-Aluminum costs $2.55 per kilogram while lithium and nickel cost $15.75 and $18.75 per kilogram respectively.
-However, one other element typically used in aluminum air as a catalyst in the cathode is silver, which costs about $773 dollars per kilogram (2021 prices).
+Aluminium is still very cheap compared to other elements used to build batteries.
+Aluminium costs $2.51 per kilogram while lithium and nickel cost $12.59 and $17.12 per kilogram respectively.
+However, one other element typically used in aluminium air as a catalyst in the cathode is silver, which costs about $922 per kilogram (2024 prices).

-Aluminium–air batteries may become an effective solution for marine applications due to their high energy density, low cost, and the abundance of aluminum, with no emissions at the point of use in boats and ships.
+Aluminium–air batteries may become an effective solution for marine applications due to their high energy density, low cost, and the abundance of aluminium, with no emissions at the point of use in boats and ships.

-Phinergy Marine, Log 9 Materials, RiAlAiR and several other commercial companies are working on commercial and military applications in the marine environment.
+AlumaPower, Phinergy Marine, Log 9 Materials, RiAlAiR and several other commercial companies are working on commercial and military applications in the marine environment.

-Research and development is taking place on alternative, safer, and higher performance electrolytes such as organic solvents and ionic liquids.